Hair Transplant Thailand vs Turkey: Which Country Is Better?

 Thailand's Personalized Care Model

-The Boutique Approach:- 1-2 patients per day maximum
+- 1-2 patients per day maximum

 - Surgeon personally performs extraction and placement